trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: Converting an assembly to a part results in a parse error when there are spaces in the file name (r649)
--Fix: If a divided step group allocation is changed from vertical (Display as columns - default) to horizontal (Display as rows), selecting again Display as columns has no effect - duplicate meta tags written to file (r648)
+-Fix: If a divided step group allocation is changed from vertical (Display as columns - default) to horizontal (Display as rows), selecting again Display as columns has no effect - meta appended versus replaced (r648)
 -Fix: When the "Redraw" icon is clicked on the LDraw File Editor window, the file editor resizes to 255x190 pixels (r647)
 -Fix: Split BOM duplicates one part onto current and subsequent BOM pages (r646)
 -Fix: Inserting a front cover page when the current first page is a multi step page (r645)